The Hetrick Design Experience

 The Hetrick Design Experience is a curated, step-by-step process built on collaboration, creativity, and technical clarity.
 Each phase is designed to bring order to complexity—guiding your project from initial ideas to a complete, build-ready set of drawings.

-If the project is a good fit, we’ll proceed to a design consultation and begin the formal design process.
+If the project appears to be a good fit, we’ll move forward with a more detailed design consultation and begin gathering the information needed to establish a clear direction for the project.

-This phase focuses on understanding the property and its constraints.
+• This phase focuses on understanding the property and its constraints.

 When appropriate for the project, a site evaluation allows for a more in-depth review of conditions such as topography, orientation, views, access, and overall site potential.
 For remodels or additions, this may also include documenting existing structures and conditions.